Boží Dar: Geography

 Boží Dar is located about 20 km north of Karlovy Vary, on the border with Germany.
 It lies in the Ore Mountains.
-The highest point is the Božídarský Špičák mountain at 1116 m above sea level.
+The highest point is the mountain Božídarský Špičák at 1116 m above sea level.
 The area around Božídarský Špičák with peat bogs is protected as the Božídarské rašeliniště National Nature Reserve.

-The Černá creek flows across the municipal territory.
-The Myslivny Reservoir is supplied by the creek.
+The Schwarzwasser Stream (here called Černá) flows across the municipal territory.
+The Myslivny Reservoir is supplied by the stream.

 History

 The remote area in the Saxon Barony of Schwarzenberg was settled after silver and tin mining began about 1517.
 Boží Dar was founded as a mining town by decree of John Frederick I, Elector of Saxony, who acquired the lordship in 1533.
 Together with neighbouring Horní Blatná, John Frederick had to cede the town to the Habsburg lands of the Bohemian Crown in 1547 after the Schmalkaldic War and his defeat in the Battle of Mühlberg.

 The peak of mining dates back to the 1550s and 1560s, when the town had over 2,000 inhabitants.
 In 1580, Emperor Rudolf II promoted Boží Dar to the royal mining town.
 During the Thirty Years' War, the town was looted several times.
 In 1643, it was plundered by the Swedish army.
 After the decline of mining in the 17th and 18th centuries, the original important mining town gradually turned into a mountain town, whose inhabitants subsisted on various domestic productions.

 After World War I, Boží Dar became part of Czechoslovakia.
 It was mainly settled by Sudeten Germans.
 In 1938, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
-After World War II, the German population was expelled.
-The historic town privileges were lost in the 1950s, but later restored in 2006.
+After World War II, the German-speaking population was expelled.
+The historic town privileges were lost in the 1950s, but restored in 2006.